Xylophone: Construction of xylophones

 The modern western xylophone has bars of rosewood, padauk, cocobolo, or various synthetic materials such as fiberglass or fiberglass-reinforced plastic which allows a louder sound.
 Some can be as small a range as 2 1/2 octaves but concert xylophones are typically 3 1/2 or 4 octaves.
 Like the glockenspiel, the xylophone is a transposing instrument: its parts are written one octave below the sounding notes.

 Concert xylophones have tube resonators below the bars to enhance the tone and sustain.
 Frames are made of wood or cheap steel tubing: more expensive xylophones feature height adjustment and more stability in the stand.
 In other music cultures some versions have gourds that act as Helmholtz resonators.
 Others are "trough" xylophones with a single hollow body that acts as a resonator for all the bars.
 Old methods consisted of arranging the bars on tied bundles of straw, and, is still practiced today, placing the bars adjacent to each other in a ladder-like layout.
 Ancient mallets were made of willow wood with spoon-like bowls on the beaten ends.

 Mallets

 Xylophones should be played with very hard rubber, polyball, or acrylic mallets.
 Sometimes medium to hard rubber mallets, very hard core, or yarn mallets are used for softer effects.
 Lighter tones can be created on xylophones by using wooden-headed mallets made from rosewood, ebony, birch, or other hard woods.

 History

 The instrument has obscure ancient origins.
 Nettl proposed that it originated in southeast Asia and came to Africa c.
-AD 500 when a group of Malayo-Polynesian speaking peoples migrated to Africa, and compared East African xylophone orchestras and Javanese and Balinese gamelan orchestras.
-This was more recently challenged by ethnomusicologist and linguist Roger Blench who posits an independent origin in of the Xylophone in Africa, citing, among the evidence for local invention, distinct features of African xylophones and the greater variety of xylophone types and proto-xylophone-like instruments in Africa.
+AD 500 when a group of Austronesian speaking peoples migrated to Africa, and compared East African xylophone orchestras and Javanese and Balinese gamelan orchestras.
+This hypothesis was challenged by ethnomusicologist and linguist Roger Blench, who posits an independent origin of the xylophone in Africa, citing, among the evidence for local invention, distinct features of African xylophones and the greater variety of xylophone types and proto-xylophone-like instruments in Africa.